Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Basic Working of the r-process and necessary environment conditions

-During this phase, the r-process path is mainly determined by the two-neutron separation energies, $S_{2n}$ as only even neutron number nuclei are present (see Fig.~\ref{fig_path}).
+During this early phase, the r-process path is mainly determined by the two-neutron separation energies, $S_{2n}$ as only even neutron number nuclei are present, due to the pairing effect on binding energies (see Fig.~\ref{fig_path}).
 Typically, $S_{2n}$ values decrease smoothly with neutron excess with a sudden decrease at magic neutron numbers.
-However, for several mass models the $S_{2n}$ are either constant or show saddle point behavior in regions where there is a transition from deformed to spherical nuclei (or vice-versa) just before or after magic shell closures.
-This translates in the appearance of gaps in the r-process path (see Fig.~\ref{fig_path}) producing troughs in the abundance distribution~\citep{Arcones.Martinez-Pinedo:2011} before the onset of the freeze-out of neutron captures.
-This troughs have been extensively discussed in the literature~\citep[see e.g.][]{Chen.Dobaczewski.ea:1995} as a signature of quenching of the $N=82$ shell gap, however they are most likely related to the behaviour of neutron separation energies discussed above~\citep[see e.g.][]{Grawe.Langanke.Martinez-Pinedo:2007}.
+However, for several mass models the $S_{2n}$ are either constant or show a saddle point behavior in regions where there is a transition from deformed to spherical nuclei (or vice-versa) just before or after magic shell closures.
+This leads also to saddle points in contour lines of constant $S_n$ in the nuclear chart and translates to the appearance of gaps in the r-process path (see Fig.~\ref{fig_path}) producing troughs in the abundance distribution~\citep[][]{Thielemann.Kratz.ea:1994,Arcones.Martinez-Pinedo:2011} before the onset of the freeze-out of neutron captures.
+These troughs have been extensively discussed in the literature~\citep[see e.g.][and references therein]{Chen.Dobaczewski.ea:1995,Pfeiffer.Kratz.Thielemann:1997} as a signature of quenching of the $N=82$ shell gap.
+However, whether the related behavior of neutron separation energies is due to quenching of shell effects far from stability or insufficiency in the challenging treatment of nuclei around the transition from well deformed to spherical is still debated~\citep[see e.g.][]{Grawe.Langanke.Martinez-Pinedo:2007}.

 Before freeze-out the nuclei with the strongest impact in the r-process dynamics are those with the longest $\beta$-decay half-lives.
 These are the nuclei closest to the stability at or just after the magic shell closures.
 Uncertainties in the nuclear physics properties of those nuclei may have a strong impact on the final abundances.
-This is particularly the case for nuclei located after the $N=82$ shell closure. (long-lived nuclei with $N=82$ have known masses and $\beta$-decay half-lives.)
+This is particularly the case for nuclei located after the $N=82$ shell closure.
 This is confirmed by sensitivity studies~\citep[see e.g.][]{Mumpower.Surman.ea:2016} that explore the impact on r-process abundances due to variations of nuclear properties.